ghost-ng/broot/contributing.md

 ### Section 5 - Main
 This section MUST be present or the broot framework with throw an error.
 The main engine will call the *run* function to execute the plugin.
 The broot framework will iterate over the list of usernames, targets, and password and pass each combination to the *run* method.
+This method will then run through the authenticaiton logic for your plugin and should return 'True' for a successful authentication attempt and 'False' for a failure.

 ## Dynamic Refresh
 To help with troubleshooting and overall ease of use, as you modify your plugin or add new plugins to the framework, you can execute a "reload plugins" commands to refresh the plugins list.